Negotiation Strategies and Tactics to Land You a Better Deal

 An experiment showed that when people were told to expect $7.50 from a negotiation, they got around $7.50.
 In the same conditions, people expecting to get $2.50 got around $2.50.

 This shows that expectation and achievement are closely related.
 So, what do you expect to get from your next negotiation?
+Low expectations can lead you to undercut yourself before you even start the negotiation process.

 7. The Bogey Strategy